 Lucia Walinchus, J.D.

-Lucia Walinchus is an award-winning journalist, author and ice hockey addict.
+Lucia Walinchus is an award-winning journalist, attorney and ice hockey addict.
 She has written more than 500 articles for various publications throughout her career and was named a 2016 Fulbright Berlin Capital Program Scholar.
-She has been featured as a guest speaker on CNN and was a contracted freelancer for the New York Times.
+She has been featured as a guest speaker on CNN and is a contracted freelancer for the New York Times.
 By investigating police practices throughout Oklahoma, she was able to write an exposé detailing how infrequently Oklahoma police fingerprint evidence, especially in rural areas, even if possession is an issue.
 For another story, she scoured 5,000 records to determine that Oklahoma City Landlords win 95 percent of contested case.
 For another story, she exposed a little-known law— still enforced in Oklahoma— that singles out full-blood Native Americans.
 Walinchus has a degree in Journalism from American University and a Juris Doctor degree from California Western School of Law.

 Board of Trustees

 Duane Pohlman, President

 Duane Pohlman is widely considered one of the premier television investigative reporters and respected anchors in the country.
 Over the past 20 years, his award-winning investigations at television stations around the country have uncovered the resurgence of the Ku Klux Klan, government corruption, nuclear security cover-ups, slaughterhouse violations, treated wood poisonings, injustices at coffee plantations, stolen babies in Guatemala and list goes on.
 Many of his investigations have triggered major changes, including Congressional investigations and local prosecutions.
 Duane has won more than 100 national, regional and state awards – including Emmys, Murrows, SPJ and AP awards, had he has been named Reporter of the Year six times in three states.
 He is also a leader, having served as a board member, treasurer and vice president on the board of Investigative Reporters and Editors (IRE) and a board member for NATAS (Emmy) Lower Great Lakes Chapter.
 Duane is currently an investigative reporter at WKRC in Cincinnati, Ohio and is recommitting his strong journalistic background and storytelling abilities to reinventing as a leader in the emerging new media landscape and non-profit news world.